-Woodland is a key feature of the landscapes in the Framework area.
+2.110 Woodland is a key feature of the landscapes in the Network area.
 From the wooded scarp of the East Hampshire Hangers and remaining areas of ancient woodland in the South Downs; the heavily wooded landscape of the High Weald with pits and hammer ponds from the iron-making industry; the shaws and ghylls of the Weald.

-All these woodland types are characteristic of their landscapes.
+2.111 All these woodland types are characteristic of their landscapes.

 Woodlands can be a source of inspiration.
-To the north of the Framework area the Ashdown Forest has inspired Rudyard Kipling, William Robinson - who pioneered the English natural gardening movement, and is the 'home' of Winnie-the-Pooh.
+To the north of the Network area the Ashdown Forest has inspired Rudyard Kipling and William Robinson (who pioneered the English natural gardening movement) and is the 'home' of Winnie-the-Pooh.

-However, woodlands are under pressure from fragmentation, a changing climate and poor management.
-In some areas ancient woodlands are suffering incremental damage and loss from lack of management, recreation and other factors including livestock damage and clay extraction (e.g. in the Low Weald).

-Woodlands are important elements in the landscape; they support biodiversity, provide fuel and building materials and can provide robust recreational facilities.
+- 2.112 However, woodlands are under pressure from fragmentation, a changing climate and poor management.
+In some areas ancient woodlands are suffering incremental damage and loss from lack of management, recreation and other factors including livestock damage and clay extraction (e.g. in the Low Weald). - Woodlands are important elements in the landscape; they support biodiversity, provide fuel and building materials and can provide robust recreational facilities.
 In appropriate locations woodlands can help to screen development and filter-out noise from roads and industry.
+There are increased enquiries and projects emerging around tree planting, but there are notable impacts of not taking into account "right tree, right place" in the context of the historic landscape.